-- .1 The intent of this document is to provide guidance regarding the scope, installation, configuration and programming of the system that will be used to control the mechanical equipment and lighting in a relocatable classroom.
-It will also cover backups and documentation for operations staff as well as a user guide for teaching staff. - .2 A major aim of the Alberta Infrastructure Relocatable Classroom Program is to provide students and teachers with classroom units that have a level of indoor air quality and comfort comparable to that of any regular classroom.
-Alberta Infrastructure has also embraced the concept of LEEDTM and the relocatable classrooms are being designed and constructed with LEEDTM Silver as a minimum target.
-With these goals in mind, the guideline will deal with the desired control sequences to be used to provide this comfortable environment in an energy efficient manner.
-These will integrate mechanical system control, occupancy sensing, equipment scheduling as well as lighting override/control. - .3 Additional operational features such as tie-ins for a school security system and dial-out mechanical alarm will also be detailed. - .4 A major component of the guideline is to provide a common interface "profile" based upon BACnet objects to facilitate interfacing various classrooms from differing vendors into a school's BMCS network in a standardized fashion.
+- .1 The intent of this document is to provide guidance regarding the scope, installation, configuration and programming of the system that will be used to control the mechanical equipment and lighting in a high performance modular classroom.
+It will also cover backups and documentation for operations staff as well as a user guide for teaching staff. - .2 A major aim of the AI High performance modular classroom Program is to provide students and teachers with classroom units that have a level of indoor air quality and comfort comparable to that of any regular classroom.
+AI has also embraced the concept of Green design and the high performance modular classrooms are being designed and constructed with these initiatives in mind.
+The guideline will deal with the desired control sequences to be used to provide this comfortable environment in an energy efficient manner.
+These will integrate mechanical system control, occupancy sensing, equipment scheduling as well as lighting override/control. - .3 Additional operational features such as tie-ins for a school security system and dialout mechanical alarm will also be detailed. - .4 A major component of the guideline is to provide a common interface "profile" based upon BACnet objects to facilitate interfacing various classrooms from differing vendors into a school's EMCS network in a standardized fashion.